STCF Conceptual Design Report: Volume 1 -- Physics & Detector

-The c.m.~energy region of the STCF spans from 2.0 to 7.0~GeV, and the corresponding event rate varies with respect to different c.m.~energies.
-The event rates of different c.m.~energies can be divided into two categories: on-$J/\psi$ peak and off-$J/\psi$ peak.
+The CME region of the STCF spans from 2.0 to 7.0~GeV, and the corresponding event rate varies with respect to different CMEs.
+The event rates of different CMEs can be divided into two categories: on-$J/\psi$ peak and off-$J/\psi$ peak.
 The total cross-sections and event rates at the on-$J/\psi$ peak, $\sqrt{s}=3.097$~GeV, is approximately one magnitude larger than that at the off-$J/\psi$ peak due to the large production cross-section of $J/\psi$.
 Table~\ref{eventrate} summarizes the cross-sections and event rates at $\sqrt{s}=3.097$~GeV and 3.773~GeV, respectively.
 The production cross-section of $J/\psi$ is related to the energy spread of the beams.
-According to the designed machine parameters of the STCF, which are described in Sec.~\ref{sec:expcon}, the beam energy spread is $4.0\times10^{-4}$, corresponding to a beam energy spread of $\Delta E_{\rm beam}=$0.6~MeV and a total energy spread of $\Delta E=\sqrt{2}\cdot\Delta E_{\rm beam}=0.848$~MeV at $\sqrt{s}=3.097$~GeV.
+According to the designed machine parameters of the STCF, which are described in Section~\ref{sec:expcon}, the beam energy spread is $4.0\times10^{-4}$, corresponding to a beam energy spread of $\Delta E_{\rm beam}=$0.6~MeV and a total energy spread of $\Delta E=\sqrt{2}\cdot\Delta E_{\rm beam}=0.848$~MeV at $\sqrt{s}=3.097$~GeV.
 The event rate is calculated from the product of the cross-section and luminosity, which is supposed to be 75\% of the peaking luminosity at the optimized c.m energy $\sqrt{s}=4.0$~GeV, that is $0.75\times10^{35}$\,cm$^{-2}$s$^{-1}$ at $\sqrt{s}=3.097$~GeV.
 The total rate of physics events is expected to be approximately $\stcftrigrate$ at the on-$J/\psi$ peak and to be approximately 60~kHz at the off-$J/\psi$ peak.